Board Member Application

 Time and Financial Considerations

-- Board Meetings – Second Monday of each month, 6 p.m.
+- Board Meetings – Third Monday of each month, 6 p.m.
 CST.
 In person meetings unless otherwise declared by the President.

 - Committee Work (generally by email and/or phone, may include in-person meetings).

 - Annual Strategic Planning Meeting.

 - Fundraising events – board participation to be communicated for each event.